Distinguishing two dark matter component particles at $e^+e^-$ colliders: Some features of , and

+Let us now turn to $\slashed{M}$.
+We plot the normalised $\slashed{M}$ distribution in Fig.~\ref{plot:mmass} for the pair production of the charged component of the inert scalar doublet with fixed $\mdm$ and different $\Delta m$, where the peak shifts to the left with larger $\Delta m$.
+For hadronically quiet signals $\slashed{M}$ becomes, \bea \slashed{M} = \sqrt{\slashed{E}^2-|{\sum_i}~\vec{p}_{\ell_i}|^2}\,. \eea Evidently, $\slashed{M}$ distribution turns similar to $\slashed{E}$ distributions, and does not offer much advantage in our context, unless $|{\sum}\vec{p}_{\ell_i}|$ is very large.
+However, such a situation can rarely occur for current planned $e^+e^-$ colliders.
+We consider a few situations to illustrate the same,

-\begin{itemize} \item ${\Delta m} = 10$ GeV and $m_{DM} = 50$ GeV
+\begin{itemize} \item ${\Delta m} = 10$ GeV and $\mdm = 50$ GeV

-In this case, HDSP mass low ($\approx 60$ GeV), therefore the HDSP will be produced with significant boost.
-Therefore, the lepton and DM will be almost collinear.
-It will also imply that the two leptons from the two HDSP's will be produced almost back-to-back for conservation of four-momenta.
-The effective visible momenta (the second term in Equation~\ref{missmass} will be negligibly small.
-In this case, $\slashed{M}$ and $\slashed{E}$ will be almost overlapping on each other, which is clear from Figure~\ref{missmass_50_10}.
+In this case, HDSP mass is low, so that the HDSPs are produced with significant boost.
+Therefore, the lepton and DM are almost collinear, while the two leptons are almost back-to-back for conservation of four-momenta.
+The effective visible momenta (second term in Eqn.~\ref{missmass}) is negligibly small, resulting almost overlapping $\slashed{M}$ and $\slashed{E}$ distributions as shown in left hand side of Fig.~\ref{missmass-missenergy}.
+A similar situation arises when HDSP mass is heavy with a reasonable large DM mass.
+Then the lepton momenta itself is negligible, producing similar $\slashed{E}$ and $\slashed{M}$ distributions.